teamscode/teamscode.github.io/_posts/lessons/iOS/2018-09-15-collection-types-in-swift-7.md

 layout: post-lesson-ios
 permalink: /learn/ios/collection-types-in-swift-7/
 lesson_title: Collection Types in Swift
-lesson_desc: THIS LESSON IS INCOMPLETEThis lesson is about collection types in Swift.
+lesson_desc: This lesson is about collection types in Swift.
 author: Valliappan Valliappan
 ---